 Clone of MarsFest 2014 Speaker Bio

-Dr. Luther Beegle is the group supervisor for the Planetary Chemistry and Astrobiology Group.
-He is an experimental astrophysicist by training and is currently researching the potential distribution of life in the solar system including methodologies for identifying biosignatures.
+Dr. Luther Beegle is the supervisor for the Planetary Chemistry and Astrobiology Group.
+He is an experimental astrophysicist by training and is currently researching the potential distribution of life in the Solar System, including methodologies for identifying biosignatures.
 Dr. Beegle has extensive experience developing and designing instrumentation such as organic molecule extract techniques, charged particle optics, ion mobility spectrometers, and cylindrical ion trap mass spectrometers for space and terrestrial applications.
-Part of his astrobiology related interest is how robotic sample acquisition techniques physically and chemically alter the components of samples on current and future in situ missions.
-Dr. Beegle is currently a Surface Sampling Scientist on the Mars Science Laboratory where they work with the science team to identify suitable high valued scientific samples that will not damage the Sample Acquisition, Sample Processing and Handling (SA/SPAaH) on the MSL rover.
+Part of his astrobiology-related interest is how robotic sample acquisition techniques physically and chemically alter the components of samples on current and future in situ missions.
+Dr. Beegle is currently a Surface Sampling Scientist on the Mars Science Laboratory, where he works with the science team to identify suitable high-value scientific samples that will not damage the Sample Acquisition, Sample Processing and Handling (SA/SPAaH) on the MSL rover.

 Dr. Alfonso F. Davila

 Alfonso F. Davila is a research scientist at the SETI Institute and the NASA Ames Research Center in California since 2009, with substantial experience in Earth and Planetary sciences.
-As an undergraduate in Spain, he studied marine sciences and was trained in marine biology, chemistry, geology and physics, with a later focus in marine geology and physics for his Masters degree (1996-2001).
-He obtained a PhD in Germany studying bio-geophysics, and the interactions between the Earth's magnetic field and biological systems (2001-2005).
-His Post-Doc at NASA Ames in California, brought him to work on the habitability of Mars through the study of Mars Analog Environments on Earth (2006-2009).
+As an undergraduate in Spain, he studied marine sciences and was trained in marine biology, chemistry, geology, and physics, with a later focus in marine geology and physics for his Masters degree (1996-2001).
+He obtained a PhD in Germany studying bio-geophysics and the interactions between the Earth's magnetic field and biological systems (2001-2005).
+His Post-Doc at NASA Ames in California brought him to work on the habitability of Mars through the study of Mars Analog Environments on Earth (2006-2009).
 This greatly broadened his experience in field geology and biology.
-Alfonso has been a guest speaker in international conferences and a guest lecturer in universities and research institutes in the US, Canada, South America and Europe, and has published more than 50 scientific papers and book chapters in these fields.
-Alfonso's research interests are broad, spanning from planetary habitability, geology and geochemistry, to the origin and evolution of life on Earth.
-He is particularly interested in the geologic, geochemical, and climatic evolution of Mars, and how this evolution affected the habitability of the planet from its origins and up to the present.
-He is also interested in comparing the evolution of Mars and Earth through field research in Mars Analog Environments such as the Antarctic Dry Valleys, the high Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
-He is currently working in several international science and engineering projects in the field of planetary sciences.
+Alfonso has been a guest speaker in international conferences and a guest lecturer in universities and research institutes in the US, Canada, South America, and Europe, and has published more than 50 scientific papers and book chapters in these fields.
+Alfonso's research interests are broad, spanning from planetary habitability, geology, and geochemistry to the origin and evolution of life on Earth.
+He is particularly interested in the geologic, geochemical, and climatic evolution of Mars, and how this evolution affected the habitability of the planet from its origins up to the present.
+He is also interested in comparing the evolution of Mars and Earth through field research in Mars Analog Environments such as the Antarctic Dry Valleys, the High Arctic, or the Atacama Desert, combined with laboratory work, numerical modeling, and the analysis of remote sensing data.
+He is currently working on several international science and engineering projects in the field of planetary sciences.

 Andrea Jones is an Education and Public Outreach (E/PO) Specialist at the Lunar and Planetary Institute, based out of NASA Goddard Space Flight Center in Greenbelt, Maryland.
 She conducts E/PO activities for NASA planetary missions, including the Lunar Reconnaissance Orbiter (LRO), the Mars Atmosphere and Volatile EvolutioN (MAVEN) mission, and the Mars Science Laboratory (MSL) Curiosity rover mission as part of the Sample Analysis at Mars (SAM) team.
 Andrea is the Informal Education Lead for the NASA Earth Science E/PO Forum and Co-Lead for the NASA Planetary Science E/PO Forum Diversity Task Force.
 She received her undergraduate degree in Geology from the College of William & Mary, and a Master’s degree in Geosciences, with a focus in planetary geology, from the University of Arizona.